 Vodafone says it is: “…delaying the expected $10 monthly add-on charge for 5G through to July 2021.”

-When the 5G network launched, Vodafone said it would charge customers an extra $10 a month to use the service, but would waive the charge for the first six months.
+When the network launched, Vodafone said it would charge customers a 5G premium of $10 a month to use the service.
+It then said it would waive the charge for the first six months.

 That period is now extended to 18 months.
 By then, the company’s 5G network will face the same competitive pressure that has pushed down mobile call charges.